Understanding Pet Food Energy Density: Why It Matters More Than You Think

 This means:

-Tip: We've created foods that are so irresistible that dogs can't control themselves, and now we have to do the controlling for them.
+Important: We've created foods that are so irresistible that dogs can't control themselves, and now we have to do the controlling for them.
 It's not your dog's fault—it's just how modern pet food works.

 But here's the good news: once you figure out the right portion for your dog, it becomes second nature.
 And your dog will be healthier for it.